Telstra, Australia's largest telco, had been suffering from a lot of bad press.

 Their response?
 A $2 billion digital transformation, with customer experience the key factor in all of their transactions with the public, at both retail and enterprise level.

 Many different channels were being tackled simultaneously at Telstra.
-I was the sole UX Designer for a small agile team tasked with designing a new billing summary email and an associated online portal for one of their new products; Connected Work Place (CWP).
+I was the UX Designer for a small agile team (a product owner, a journey manager, a UX researcher, a BA, and myself), tasked with designing a new billing summary email and an associated online portal for one of their new products; Connected Work Place (CWP).

 Research indicated that, next to internet speeds and connectivity, billing was one of the biggest pain points for consumers at all levels.
 The focus for our project was mid-tier enterprise customers that were subscribed to CWP.